josharsh/OPython-Init/Lesson 3 - Introduction to OOP Concepts/polymorphism.md

 (Source: [https://www.geeksforgeeks.org/polymorphism-in-python/](https://www.geeksforgeeks.org/polymorphism-in-python/))

+Definition of Polymorphism by Geeks for Geeks (cited above):
 What is Polymorphism: The word polymorphism means having many forms.
 In programming, polymorphism means the same function name (but different signatures) being used for different types.

 EXAMPLES (adapted from Geeks for Geeks source cited above):